2018 Idaho elections: Idaho House of Representatives

+Judicial seats

+Supreme Court

+Incumbent Idaho Supreme Court Justice G. Richard Bevan was appointed by Governor Butch Otter in 2017 to succeed Daniel Eismann.
+He ran unopposed and secured a full term.

+Court of Appeals

+Two judges on the Idaho Court of Appeals ran for election.

+Incumbent judge David Gratton has been serving since 2009 while Jessica Lorello was appointed by Governor Otter in 2017 to succeed John Melanson.
+Both of them ran unopposed and secured another term.

 Ballot measures

 Two statewide ballot measures appeared on the ballot.

 Proposition 1

-If approved, Proposition 1 would have authorized the usage of video terminals to for betting on historical horse races.
+If approved, Proposition 1 would have authorized the usage of video terminals for betting on historical horse races.
 It was defeated 54%-46%.

 Proposition 2

 Idaho Proposition 2 was an initiative to expand Medicaid to those under sixty-five years old in the state.
 It was approved 61%-39%.